Tehran dismisses US claim of destroying Iranian drone

 The latest incident in the strategic Strait of Hormuz comes amid soaring tensions between the two foes, with Washington already reeling from Iran shooting down one of its drones last month.

-The Revolutionary Guards said they would publish photos taken by one of their drones of the USS Boxer.
-Images were transmitted to base “before and even after the time Americans claim” the drone was destroyed, they said in a statement on their Sepahnews website.
+The Revolutionary Guards said they will "soon" publish photos taken by one of their drones of the USS Boxer.
+Images were transmitted to base "before and even after the time Americans claim" the drone was destroyed, according to a statement on the force’s Sepahnews website.

-The Pentagon said the ship “was in international waters” when a drone approached at around 10:00 am (0530 GMT).
-Trump said the USS Boxer “took defensive action” against an Iranian aircraft as it was “threatening the safety” of the vessel and its crew.
+The Pentagon said the ship "was in international waters" when a drone approached at approximately 10:00 am local time (0530 GMT).
+Trump said on Thursday the USS Boxer "took defensive action" against an Iranian aircraft as it was "threatening the safety" of the vessel and its crew.

 But Iran’s deputy foreign minister Abbas Araghchi quipped that the United States may have actually downed one of its own aircraft.
-“I am worried that USS Boxer has shot down their own (drones) by mistake!”
-Araghchi tweeted.
+"I am worried that USS Boxer has shot down their own drone by mistake!"
+Abbas Araghchi tweeted on Friday.

-Trump later insisted the US had taken down the Iranian drone.
-“No doubt about it, no — we shot it down,” Trump said in the Oval Office.
-His National Security Adviser John Bolton added: “There is no question that this was an Iranian drone.”

-In June, Iran shot down an American surveillance drone it said was flying in its airspace, a claim denied by Washington.
-Trump called off retaliatory strikes at the last minute following the incident.
+The confrontation comes after Tehran in June shot down an American surveillance drone it said was flying in its airspace, a claim denied by the United States.
+Trump said he called off retaliatory strikes at the last minute following the incident.
+Iran has in turn refuted US accusations that it was behind a series of recent tanker attacks off the United Arab Emirates coast and the Gulf of Oman.

-TEHRAN/WASHINGTON: Iran on Friday categorically denied US President Donald Trump’s claims that Washington brought down an Iranian drone, saying all its craft are accounted for and jesting that American forces may have destroyed their own machine by mistake.
+TEHRAN: Tehran on Friday denied the United States had downed one of its drones, saying all Iranian aircraft were accounted for and jesting Washington may have accidentally hit their own machine.

 The latest incident in the strategic Strait of Hormuz comes amid soaring tensions between the two foes, with Washington already reeling from Iran shooting down one of its drones last month.

-The Revolutionary Guards said they would publish photos taken by one of their drones of the USS Boxer.
-Images were transmitted to base “before and even after the time Americans claim” the drone was destroyed, they said in a statement on their Sepahnews website.
+The Revolutionary Guards said they will "soon" publish photos taken by one of their drones of the USS Boxer.
+Images were transmitted to base "before and even after the time Americans claim" the drone was destroyed, according to a statement on the force’s Sepahnews website.

-The Pentagon said the ship “was in international waters” when a drone approached at around 10:00 am (0530 GMT).
-Trump said the USS Boxer “took defensive action” against an Iranian aircraft as it was “threatening the safety” of the vessel and its crew.
+The Pentagon said the ship "was in international waters" when a drone approached at approximately 10:00 am local time (0530 GMT).
+Trump said on Thursday the USS Boxer "took defensive action" against an Iranian aircraft as it was "threatening the safety" of the vessel and its crew.

 But Iran’s deputy foreign minister Abbas Araghchi quipped that the United States may have actually downed one of its own aircraft.
-“I am worried that USS Boxer has shot down their own (drones) by mistake!”
-Araghchi tweeted.
+"I am worried that USS Boxer has shot down their own drone by mistake!"
+Abbas Araghchi tweeted on Friday.

-Trump later insisted the US had taken down the Iranian drone.
-“No doubt about it, no — we shot it down,” Trump said in the Oval Office.
-His National Security Adviser John Bolton added: “There is no question that this was an Iranian drone.”

-In June, Iran shot down an American surveillance drone it said was flying in its airspace, a claim denied by Washington.
-Trump called off retaliatory strikes at the last minute following the incident.
+The confrontation comes after Tehran in June shot down an American surveillance drone it said was flying in its airspace, a claim denied by the United States.
+Trump said he called off retaliatory strikes at the last minute following the incident.
+Iran has in turn refuted US accusations that it was behind a series of recent tanker attacks off the United Arab Emirates coast and the Gulf of Oman.